-2. To the extent Defendant Mohammed was in fact involved in Plaintiffs' arrests at issue, Defendant Mohammed is not liable for his individual participation in the arrest because, as a public employee, his actions were discretionary and he is immune from liability.
+2. To the extent Defendant Mohammed was in fact involved in Plaintiffs' arrests at issue, Defendant Mohammed is not liable for his individual participation in the arrests because, as a public employee, his actions were discretionary and he is immune from liability.
 745 ILCS 10/2-201.
+As a result, the City of Chicago is also not liable to either Plaintiff.
+745 ILCS 10/2-109.

 3. A public employee is not liable for his act or omission in the execution of any law unless such act or omission constitutes willful or wanton misconduct.
 745 ILCS 10/2-202.
 To the extent Defendant Mohammed was in fact involved in Plaintiffs' arrests at issue, Defendant Mohammed was acting in the execution and enforcement of the law at the time of any interactions with Plaintiffs and Defendant Mohammed's individual acts were neither willful nor wanton.
-As a result, Defendant Mohammed is not liable to Plaintiffs.
+As a result, Defendant Mohammed is not liable to either Plaintiff.
+745 ILCS 10/2-109.

-4. To the extent Plaintiffs failed to mitigate any of their claimed damages, any verdict or judgment obtained by Plaintiffs must be reduced by application of the principle that Plaintiffs had a duty to mitigate his damages, commensurate with the degree of failure to mitigate attributed to Plaintiffs.
+4. To the extent Plaintiffs failed to mitigate any of their claimed damages, any verdict or judgment obtained by Plaintiffs must be reduced by application of the principle that Plaintiffs had a duty to mitigate their damages, commensurate with the degree of failure to mitigate attributed to each Plaintiff.